How To Recognize And Address A Baby’s Developmental Delays

-The worry of developmental delay or cognitive delay can haunt a new parent.
-But developmental delay or cognitive delay isn’t as common or as terrible as parents might imagine.
+The worry of developmental delay or cognitive delay can haunt a new parent, but they’re not as common or as important as parents might imagine.
 Developmental delay is when a child doesn’t reach certain milestones by the predicted time.
-They affect between 16 to 20 percent of all children and are linked to both emotional and social skills or gross and fine motor.
+It affects between 16% to 20% of all children and is linked to both emotional and social skills or gross and fine motor skills.
 That said, developmental delays can be hard to suss out when the concept of milestones is misunderstood.
 The fact is that milestones are more flexible than some parents might think and a perceived developmental delay might be a child simply taking their own time.

 “There’s a range of normal when you’re looking at developmental milestones.
 Every baby does not roll over exactly at 4 months.
-Every baby is a little different,” says Dr. Susan Buttross, a fellow at the American Academy of Pediatrics and a professor of pediatrics at the University of Mississippi.
-“We don’t become concerned unless a child falls outside the range when 95 percent of children should be doing that particular skill, whether it’s saying first words or crawling or standing.”
+Every baby is a little different,” says Susan Buttross, M.D., a professor of pediatrics at the University of Mississippi.
+“We don’t become concerned unless a child falls outside the range when 95% of children should be doing that particular skill, whether it’s saying first words or crawling or standing.”

 But, regardless of the root cause, one delay isn’t necessarily a cause for alarm.
 If a child’s development is beyond the typical-but-slow category, there should be some concern.
 But true developmental delays only become truly alarming when there are multiple perceived delays.

 “We don’t panic when we see a small delay, and if a child’s delayed in one area, sometimes it just needs to be monitored.
-But if they’re delayed in several different areas, we become a little more concerned and we’ll move to a real evaluation,” says Buttross, who is also the medical director for the Center for Advancement of Youth.
+But if they’re delayed in several different areas, we become a little more concerned and we’ll move to a real evaluation,” says Buttross.

 While screeners are conducted at prescribed intervals, Buttross says parents can request a screening whenever concerns arise.
 “Typically, our advice is that if a parent believes a child has some sort of developmental delay in one or more areas, the first thing they should do is go to their primary care provider and request a developmental screener,” she says.

-Given the broad range of time a child generally reaches milestones, parents are urged to not panic.
-It’s better to ere on the side of caution, raising flags to pediatricians as they come up.
-After all, nobody knows a child quite like the parents raising him or her, and being perceptive and open with a doctor when a delay becomes a concern — and snowballs into other delays — can help correct the course in many instances.
+Given the broad range of time when a child generally reaches milestones, parents are urged to not panic.
+It’s better to ere on the side of calm caution, raising flags to pediatricians as they come up.
+After all, nobody knows a child quite like the parents raising them, and being perceptive and open with a doctor when a delay becomes a concern — and snowballs into other delays — can help correct the course in many instances.